ritu1412/ritu1412/README.md

 - 👋 Hi, I’m @ritu1412
-- 👀 I’m interested in ML, DL and IoT
+- 👀 I’m interested in AI, ML, DL and Data Science
-- 🌱 I’m currently doing ECE in BMS college of engineering
+- 🌱 I’m currently doing Master's in ECE with focus on ML and Data analytics at Duke University
-- 📫 How to reach me: ritutoshniwal2000@gmail.com
+- 📫 How to reach me: ritu.toshniwal@duke.edu

 <!---
 ritu1412/ritu1412 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.